 The Stat/Transfer command processor allows you to save connection information, so you can automate ODBC transfers.

 It also allows you to submit SQL for specialized transfers.

 Because of the enormous amount of data available in this now-obsolete format, Stat/Transfer offers read-only access

 to OSIRIS files.
-Variable and value labels are fully supported and Stat/Transfer can automatically read your data
+Variable and value labels are fully supported and Stat/Transfer is smart enough to automatically

 - Paradox (supported on the Windows platforms only)